DrakeRyzer/SW5e-Episode-2/4-ExpandedContent/03-Archetypes/index.md

 #### Constrict
 You attempt to choke the target into unconsciousness.
 The target must make a Constitution saving throw or be restrained until the end of your following turn.

-If you maintain this technique for 1 minute,<br> the target falls unconscious for 1 hour.
-Droids and constructs can not be knocked unconscious in this<br> way.
+If you maintain this technique for 1 minute, the target falls unconscious for 1 hour.
+Droids and constructs can not be knocked unconscious in this way.

 #### Disarm
-You attempt to disarm a weapon or other object<br> the target is holding.
+You attempt to disarm a weapon or other object the target is holding.
 The target must make a Strength saving throw.
 On a failed save, it releases the object.
 If you have a free hand, you can catch the object.
 Otherwise, it lands at your feet.